Section 80C of Income Tax Act: 80C Deductions List

 National Savings Certificate (NSC)

 NSC provides premature withdrawals with some specific conditions, including cases where the certificate-holder has passed away or if the certificates have been surrendered.
+NSC account can be opened by an adult in their own name or on behalf of a minor.
+Additionally, NSC certificates can be used as collateral to avail loans for meeting short-term financial requirements.

 Unit Linked Insurance Plans (ULIPs)